Subscibe 2 vs. Jetpack subscription options

 (Social Media Fellow, Anthropology)

-#2 Updated by Boone Gorges over 6 years ago
+#2 Updated by Boone Gorges almost 7 years ago

 - Assignee changed from Boone Gorges to Dominic Giglio

 Dom, would you mind having a look at Subscribe2 and Jetpack to see if you see anything that Mark is missing?
 Could you also do a few minutes of research to see what options are available (either already installed on the Commons or not) for posting to a blog by email?

 #3 Updated by Matt Gold almost 7 years ago

 As I understand it from a conversation with Chris Caruso, this request is part of a larger possible plan to have some GC doctoral programs start using the Commons as a replacement for departmental listservs.
 It's an exciting idea that I've asked Chris to present on at our next team meeting.